Mechanisms Of Human Health And Disease

 At the end of the program, the students are able to:

 Class is designed for incoming seniors currently enrolled in 11th grade.
 Other students who meet the prerequisites will be considered.
-The average GPA of students accepted into the program is over 4.0.
+The average GPA of students accepted into the program in 2016 was 4.3.

 Nationwide Children’s Hospital Education Center

 700 Children’s Drive

 Snacks and refreshments are provided.
 Limited partial scholarships available.

 Mechanisms participants have enjoyed continued academic success enrolling in prestigious institutions including Massachusetts Institute of Technology, Harvard, Brown, and Yale.